parishamaheshj18/Object-Detection-for-image-video-and-live-camera-feed/README.md

 # Deep learning for Drones

 A project with UCAL Technologies, Chennai.
 The aim of the project is to provide a vision based object detection to drone.
 The initial files detects 15 different classes with counting of people detected in the scene.
+For the initial phase of the project we are making use of already existing coco_api dataset for detection.

 ## Prerequisites